AlanCoding/AlanCoding.github.io/_posts/2016-02-21-setup-of-a-git-remote.markdown

 So here I go, I'm going to make one commit, push it directly to this server, then after that I'll make another commit and push this to github.

+...

+Well, that didn't quite go off without any problems.
+It turned out there was a reason that tutorial started off with a bare repository.
+I opted to just set the config variable:

+{% highlight bash %}
+git config receive.denyCurrentBranch ignore
+{% endhighlight %}

+After that, and a "push my_server master", it accepts the push.
+Then ssh in, and "git log", and we have the last commit I just made.

 [repo]: https://github.com/AlanCoding/AlanCoding.github.io.git
 [git-scm]: https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server